Are We Setting Up Crew to Succeed … Or to Fail?

 - Putting pressure on the crew to operate even through fatigue;

 - Introducing unnecessarily, complicated, or punitive procedures that discourage the crew from reporting;

 - Storing reports and using them to decide on promotions, full time contracts or base requests.

 The trainer reinforces that, if we want the crew to follow new procedures, it is good to consider potential barriers that may prevent the crew from following these procedures.
 “Way too often, operators complain that the crew don’t do what they are told to, but the operator has set the crew up to fail, when making it difficult, or unattractive, to follow the procedure”, says Dr. Jackson.

 About the “Implementing a Fatigue Risk Management System” course

 This course has been designed to be consistent with the EASA regulations as well as ICAO’s latest guidance material on Fatigue Risk Management System (FRMS).
 The course covers both ORO.FTL.110 (managing fatigue under SMS) and ORO.FTL.120 (Fatigue Risk Management).
 In addition to providing detailed explanation of the science of sleep, circadian rhythms and the impact of fatigue on individual and operational performance, the course includes a series of ‘how to’ sessions each focusing on a different aspect of FRMS requirements.
 There are no pre-requisites.

 Got interested?
-Enrol to the next section!
+Register for the next course session!
 It takes place on 13 - 14 November 2017, at JAA TO Vienna, in Austria.
 Another course is also planned for 20 - 21 December 2017, at JAA TO Hoofddorp, in the Netherlands.
-The course starts at 09:00 on both days, finishing at 17h in the first day and at 16h30 in the second.
+The course starts at 09:00 on both days, finishing at 17h on the first day and at 16h30 on the second.
 More information on the link: https://jaato.com/courses/75/